|

 If all your attempts fail, leaving you exhausted, depressed and bad-tempered, take a break.
 Take time to build up your confidence again by climbing other routes that you can succeed, send or onsight.
 Eventually, you will know you are ready to return to attempt on your old project once again.

 Go for Gold!
-A redpoint makes you climb harder!
+A redpoint motivates you to climb harder!

 Summing it up, the biggest hurdle is to want to achieve the next level yourself.